-What should we do when conflict happens?
+What should we do when this happens?
 Here are some typical steps to consider when conflict happens in your office:

 1. Acknowledge the conflict: By saying, "Yes, this is a conflict," you have identified it and can now contain it.
 Ken Sande from Peacemaker Ministries suggests the "Three-Day Rule."
 Many conflicts are minor and can be overlooked.
 But, if after three days you are still feeling angry, hurt, or insulted, then you need to resolve the conflict.